experimentarium/times/docs/part-1/05-times-optimisation.md

 only the objective function but also several constraints.

 The three options are as follows:
 - The original OBJ with minor changes made to it, activated via the **OBLONG** switch.
 - The modified objective function (**MOD**).
 The **MOD** formulation adds only a few modifications to the standard formulation:
 	- The model periods are defined in a different way; and
 	- The investment spreads in the investment Cases 1a and 1b (see section 6.2 of Part II for a list of all cases) are defined slightly differently.
 - The **ALT** formulation includes all the modifications made in the MOD formulation.
 In addition, it includes the following further modifications that eliminate basically all of the remaining problems in the standard formulation:
 	- The investment spreads in the investment Case 1b are defined slightly differently;
 	- The capacity transfer coefficients for newly installed capacities are defined slightly differently, so that the effective lifetime of technologies is calculated taking into account discounting;
 	- Variable costs are adjusted to be in sync with the available capacity.

 It has been observed that these three options yield results that have practically the same degree of accuracy and reliability.
 There is however an advantage to the MOD and ALT options, as the milestone years need no longer be at the middle of a period.

-Additional details and comments are provided on all three options in technical note \"TIMES Objective Variants\"\
+Additional details and comments are provided on all three options in technical note "TIMES Objective Variants".

-\
-<ins>Conclusion on the variants:</ins> The multiplicity of options
+<ins>Conclusion on the variants</ins>: The multiplicity of options
 may confuse the modeler.
 Extensive experience with their use has shown that the distortions discussed above remain quite small.
 In practice, old TIMES users seem to stick to the classical OBJ with the OBLONG